MadhuSamala7189/NG2-AEM/README.md

 This application is developed using AEM, sightly, Angular2, Typescript, RXJS , NPM (Node JS) , Webpack, Gulp.

-Install Node JS (https://nodejs.org/en/) in local env to build the project
+Install Node JS (https://nodejs.org/en/) in local env to build the project.

+Update the Uber jar dependency version in the main pom.xml to match with your local version.

 Install CORS google chrome plugin to make the address autosuggestion work on Form component.